 Using Portland, Oregon, as an example, what you will find in the zoning ordinance is that accessory dwelling units are lawful in all residential zones.
 The term "accessory dwelling unit" includes tiny houses that meet the development standards.
 Relevant development standards require the tiny house to:

-It is important to note, though, that a strict reading of the Portland Zoning Code precludes tiny houses on wheels, since you cannot build one in compliance with the Oregon Structural Specialty Code (which does not allow trailers or wheels as a foundation).
+Note, though, that a strict reading of the Portland Zoning Code precludes tiny houses on wheels, since you cannot build one in compliance with the Oregon Structural Specialty Code (which does not allow trailers or wheels as a foundation).

 Many view THOW as a means to address affordable housing problems.
 However, because they are still relatively new and novel, THOW have not gained widespread acceptance in Oregon.
-No Oregon community has adopted any ordinance that expressly permits tiny houses on wheels as accessory dwellings (though such ordinances can be found in some other states).